Update on vaccinations

 Who can get the Covid-19 vaccine?

 The NHS is currently offering the Covid-19 vaccine to people most at risk.
-It has vaccinated the majority of people in the top four groups, and is now moving on to groups five and six.
 The full priority list is:

 1. Residents in care homes for older adults and their carers

 2. All those 80 years of age and over and frontline health and social care workers